Downloadable PDF versions of both documents can be found at: ONZ Covid Guidelines .

 As previously stated, our goal is that no infections should happen whilst people participate in orienteering.
 We are sure all orienteering clubs will share this goal to keep all people safe in the sport.
 Under level two restrictions, all participants must continue to behave as though they might be infected with COVID-19 themselves.
 “Participants” includes any person who attends an orienteering event, including competitors, organisers/volunteers, and spectators.

 Whilst the level 2 restrictions are in place, clubs will be able to resume some orienteering events, however they must be compliant with these restrictions and guidelines.
 Clubs should modify their calendar for the period the level 2 restrictions are in place and either:

-- Redesign their events so that they are fully compliant with the guidelines below, or
+- Design their events so that they are fully compliant with the guidelines, or

 - Where events cannot be run safely and in line with the guidelines, to cancel or postpone these events

 If clubs are unclear on how they do this or have concerns with what we are asking, they should contact ONZ for further guidance.

 CLUB EVENT GUIDELINES